vksaunders/bldcol/README.md

 Install Python 3

 For reading CSVs and writing modified CSVs:
-The Python scripts must be in the same directory with the CSV of metadata.
+Run Python scripts from the same directory with the CSV of metadata.

 For copying or moving jpegs:
 Create two directories: Source directory for all of the images and Destination directory where jpegs will be moved or copied.
-These directories should also be in the folder with the CSVs and Python files.
+These directories should be located in the folder with the CSVs and Python files.

 In jpgscopy.py include the complete paths of source and destination directories in the script to place images in the new destination directory.